hyoaru/rm-collection/README.md

-# Virtual Jewelry Wholesaler Storefront
+# Virtual Storefront Platform

 A virtual storefront for a jewelry wholesaler based in Japan.
 Explore exquisite jewelry collections and experience the convenience of virtual wholesale shopping.
 * See live at - [https://rea-mariz-collection.vercel.app](https://rea-mariz-collection.vercel.app)
+* A course requirement CS Elective 2
 ## User interface
 ![](images/1.png)
 ![](images/2.png)